ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 If the client wants to enable QUIC packet forwarding for this request, it sets the value to "?1".
-If it doesn't want to enable forwarding, but instead only provide information about QUIC Connection IDs for the purpose of allowing the proxy to share a target-facing socket, it sets the value to "?0".
+If it doesn't want to enable forwarding, but instead only provide information about QUIC Connection IDs for the purpose of allowing the proxy to share a proxy-to-target 4-tuple, it sets the value to "?0".

-The client MUST add an "accept-transform" parameter whose value is an `sf-string` containing the supported packet transforms ({{packet-transforms}}) in order of descending preference, separated by commas.
+The client MUST add an "accept-transform" parameter whose value is an `sf-string` containing the supported packet transforms ({{transforms}}) in order of descending preference, separated by commas.
 If the proxy receives a "Proxy-QUIC-Forwarding" header without the "accept-transform" parameters, it MUST ignore the header and respond as if the client had not sent the